Paso Robles Uncorked: Grand Tasting in Newport Beach

 I was hoping to attend this event in person, but unforeseen circumstances have helped to sadly change my mind [you don't want to know].
-It's normally a great place to connect with old friends and network with potential new friends.
-But having just been on the ground in Paso Robles myself in the last two weeks, frankly I won't be too heart broken hearted about not making it to this event, as visiting in Paso in person, really can't be beat.
+Functions like this are a great place to connect with old friends and network with potential new friends.
+But having just been on the ground in Paso Robles myself in the last two weeks, frankly, I won't be too heartbroken about not being able to make it to this event, as visiting in Paso in person, really can't be beaten.

 But enough about me, this blog is about you, fun loving vino-sapiens looking to get your next vinous fix.
 So with that in mind, I took a list through some of the producers who will be pouring and I've compiled a short list of what I will call the go-to tables [please don't be a table hog, get your splash, chit-chat a bit and move-on].
-I know you're not suppose to have favorites and if you do you're certainly not suppose to say so.
-But in this case, I feel obligated to give-ya the skinny on my favorites, I've selected a Top-Five list, you decide what you would like to do with the the "list".
+I know you're not supposed to have favorites and if you do you're certainly not supposed to say so.
+But in this case, I feel obligated to give ya the skinny on my favorites, I've selected a Top-Five list, you decide what you would like to do with the "list".

 So here is my Top-Five list, which is not in a numerical ranking of any kind, but you have to start somewhere, so here it goes.